brndnmtthws/brndn-io/content/posts/commercial-real-estate/index.md

 - retail
 ---

 Over the past few weeks I've noticed an increase in commercial real estate vacancies around Manhattan, especially ground level retail.
 Tonight on my walk, I took some photos around Flatiron, NoMad, and Union Square.
+A few of these places were vacant before the virus came around, such as the Belgian beer spot.

 I have a short position on [REM](https://www.ishares.com/us/products/239543/ishares-mortgage-real-estate-capped-etf) with the expectation that real estate (especially commercial real estate) is in for a big price correction.
 [Carl Icahn has also talked about this](https://www.cnbc.com/2020/03/13/icahn-reveals-his-biggest-short-position-amid-market-turmoil-commercial-real-estate.html).